LYNCH·LLP

 • What is Skylar K Vanwormer's overall allowance rate?

-The allowance rate is 39% across 28 disposed applications pooled from both art units.
+The examiner's allowance rate is 39% across dozens of decided applications pooled from all art units.

 • How many art units does this examiner cover?